Roger Stone guilty of witness tampering, lying to Congress

 Stone has denied wrongdoing and consistently criticized the case against him as politically motivated.
 He did not take the stand during the trial and his lawyers did not call any witnesses in his defense.

+The evidence presented in the trial didn’t directly address Mueller’s conclusion that there was insufficient evidence to prove a criminal conspiracy between the Trump campaign and Russia to tip the outcome of the 2016 presidential election in Trump’s favor.
+But it provided new insight into the scramble inside the Trump campaign when it was revealed in July 2016 that the anti-secrecy site WikiLeaks was in possession of more than 19,000 emails hacked from the servers of the Democratic National Committee.

+Witnesses highlighted how Trump campaign associates were eager to gather information about the emails, which the U.S. says were hacked by Russia and then provided to WikiLeaks.
+Steve Bannon, who served as the campaign’s chief executive, testified during the trial that Stone had boasted about his ties to WikiLeaks and its founder Julian Assange, alerting them to pending new batches of damaging emails.
+Campaign officials saw Stone as the “access point” to WikiLeaks, he said.

 Stone, 67, showed no visible reaction as the verdict was read aloud, count by count.
 He’s scheduled to be sentenced on Feb.
-6. He could face up to 20 years.
-Another former Trump campaign aide, Michael Caputo, was removed by the courtroom by security officers after he turned his back on the jury after the verdict was read.
+6 and could face up to 20 years behind bars.
+Another former Trump campaign aide, Michael Caputo, was removed from the courtroom by security officers after he turned his back on the jury after the verdict was read.

 Stone smirked at reporters as he left the courtroom, holding hands with his wife.
 As he walked out of the courthouse, Stone was asked if he had any comment on the verdict and replied: “none whatsoever” before he hopped into a waiting SUV with his wife.